Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_System-Modelling/queuing_systems.md

 :::

+### M/M/1 Queue Example

 Using the {ref}`Kendall-Notation` above, we can determine that a $M/M/1$ queue is a queue with a Markovian Arrival Process, a Service time that is Markovian, and one server.

-Moreover, using this information, we know that the inter-arrival times are exponential, and the time it takes to serve someone the queue is also exponential, and that means we can calculate queue behaviors through closed-form formulas, as seen below in {ref}`MM1Performance-Metrics`.
+Consider a basic server where jobs arrive and are processed one by one.
+If we assume the inter-arrival times and service times are exponentially distributed, we can calculate system behaviors using closed-form formulas.

+Key parameters include:
+* $\lambda$: The arrival rate (customers per unit time).
+* $\mu$: The service rate (customers served per unit time).
+* $\rho$: The utilization factor, defined as $\lambda / \mu$.

+For the system to be stable (i.e., the queue does not grow infinitely), we must assume $\rho < 1$.

 :::{table}
 :label: MM1Performance-Metrics